 People with IBS, reflux, or other digestive problems often have trouble with concentrated sweeteners.
 One reason for this is that large quantities of fructose can be difficult to digest and absorb, and undigested fructose can lead to unpleasant digestive symptoms.
 Additionally, sugar is a prime food for gut bacteria, so anyone with small intestinal bacterial overgrowth (SIBO) might experience gas and bloating from intestinal bacteria digesting the sugar before it can be absorbed.

 My general advice on sweeteners for those suffering from digestive issues is to go with what your gut can tolerate.
 This usually means avoiding large amounts of any concentrated sweetener, and avoiding any sweeteners (such as agave nectar) that contain a high proportion of fructose.
 Raw honey may have some therapeutic properties for digestion despite having a high fructose content, and it’s definitely the most “Paleo” sweetener out there, so it’s a good option if you tolerate it well.
+One of my favorite raw honey options is Beekeeper’s Naturals.

 If You’re Prone to Sugar Cravings